 Often, the person performing the scrying enters into a trance.
 Typically, it is self-induced.
 Others might use aids, such as drugs, to help them attain the correct mindset.
 Once the trance is entered, the object becomes a locus of concentration.
 It allows the scryer to banish unwanted thoughts and focus on the matter at hand.
 It is during this trance that a medium begins to perceive images associated with their scry.
 The trance, along with the focus object, heightens the perception of the user during this process.

-Crystal Balls Traditions
+Crystal Ball Traditions

 The Ancient World